 Race/ Ethnicity Diversity

 The racial/ ethnic diversity of our U.S. employees is provided below for the three most recently completed calendar years.

 Voluntary and Involuntary Termination Data

 Our voluntary and involuntary termination data for the three most recent calendar years is reported below.

-The recent increase in voluntary attrition is largely attributable to the tight labor market conditions and increasing competition for talent in the markets in which we participate.
 Our attrition rates are consistent with the defense and technology sectors.
-We conduct and review exit survey data to better understand and reduce voluntary attrition.
+We conduct and review exit survey data on a regular basis to better understand and reduce our voluntary attrition.

 OSHA Injury Data

 We are committed to providing a safe and healthy work environment that protects our people, customers, vendors and the public from injury.
 Team members at every level are responsible and accountable for our safe operations and safety program.
 Complete and active participation by everyone, every day, in every job is necessary to ensure our safety.